PET–MRI: Attenuation correction

-PET-MRI systems don't offer a direct way to obtain attenuation maps, unlike stand-alone PET or PET-CT systems.
+PET–MRI systems don't offer a direct way to obtain attenuation maps, unlike stand-alone PET or PET–CT systems.

-Stand alone PET systems' attenuation correction (AC) is based on a transmission scan (mu - map) acquired using a 68Ge (Germanium-68) rotating rod source, which directly measures photon attenuation at 511 keV.
-PET-CT systems use a low-dose CT scan for AC.
+Stand-alone PET systems' attenuation correction (AC) is based on a transmission scan (μ-map) acquired using a 68Ge (Germanium-68) rotating rod source, which directly measures photon attenuation at 511 keV.
+PET–CT systems use a low-dose CT scan for AC.
 Since X-rays have a range of energies lower than 511 keV, AC values are closely approximated from Hounsfield units.

 There is no correlation between MR image intensity and electron intensity, therefore conversion of MR images into an attenuation map is difficult.
 This is an active area of research and a range of approaches have been developed.
-One method uses a Dixon MRI sequence, and segments the resultant image into fat and water, with pre-set attenuation factors.
-Disadvantages of this method include a lack of bone attenuation, and loss of the true continuous range of attenuation factors.
-Comparisons with PET-CT attenuation maps for oncology purposes however have shown that this is a usable technique.
+One method uses a Dixon MRI sequence and segments the resultant image into fat and water, with pre-set attenuation factors.
+Disadvantages of this method include a lack of bone attenuation and loss of the true continuous range of attenuation factors.
+Comparisons with PET–CT attenuation maps for oncology purposes however have shown that this is a usable technique.
 The Dixon method can be combined with ultrashort echo time (UTE) sequences to better identify bone and increase the possible classes of tissue for segmentation.
-More sequences increase MRI acquisition time, and therefore the risk of motion artefacts.
+More sequences increase MRI acquisition time and therefore the risk of motion artefacts.

-In areas of the body with predictable structures (e.g. the head), segmentation (where tissue is categorised using the MRI image data), or "atlas" methods can be used.
+In areas of the body with predictable structures (e.g. the head), segmentation (where tissue is categorised using the MRI image data), or atlas methods can be used.
 In atlas methods a standard MR image, with associated CT attenuation data, can be warped to fit the actual patient anatomy.
 Disadvantages of this method include difficulty with unusual anatomy, a need for a suitable library of images, and the need to account for MR coil attenuation.
-Synthetic, or Substitute CT (sCT) methods to generate CT like data from MRI are also of interest for radiotherapy planning, and have been primarily investigated for sites in the head.
+Synthetic, or substitute, CT (sCT) methods to generate CT-like data from MRI are also of interest for radiotherapy planning and have been primarily investigated for sites in the head.
 While some of these use an atlas technique, many take a voxel approach where actual voxel intensities (contrast data) are used in combination with machine learning (trained on MR/CT data) to assign electron density values.

 In many of the above methods, MRI artifacts (e.g. from physiological motion) can affect attenuation correction accuracy.